georgesamy/invoicing-task/README.md

 }

 To print a list of invoice totals, that is, net price, gross price and VAT: do a [GET] request on /api/invoices

+To change the status of an invoice to sent: do a [PATCH] request on /api/invoices/{id}/status/sent

+To change the status of an invoice to paid: do a [PATCH] request on /api/invoices/{id}/status/paid